Jim Courier: After retirement from top-level tennis

 Since his retirement as a top-level player, Courier has served as a tennis analyst and commentator for the Tennis Channel, USA Network, NBC Sports, TNT, ITV, Sky Sports and the Seven and Nine Networks.
 Since 2005, Courier has headed the commentary for the domestic host broadcaster of the Australian Open, which was Seven from 2005 to 2018 and Nine since 2019.
 Courier calls many centre court men's singles matches for the network and often conducts the post-match on-court interviews with the winning player.
 He also provided special comments on the Seven Network's Wimbledon coverage between 2013 and 2019.
 Courier started working with the British channel ITV for the French Open in 2012.
 In 2015, Courier worked with the British channel Sky Sports for their US Open coverage.
 The Jim Courier Club House now stands on the grounds of the Dade City Little League complex in John S. Burks Memorial Park in Dade City, Florida.
 Courier is an alumnus of that Little League program.

 In 2004, Courier founded InsideOut Sport & Entertainment, a New York-based event production company that owns and operates the Champions Series, Legendary Nights exhibitions as well as private corporate events.

 He also founded Courier's Kids, a non-profit organization that supports tennis programs in the inner city of St. Petersburg, Florida.

 Courier currently competes on the Champions Series and in various charity exhibition matches.

 Courier married Susanna Lingman in 2010.

 On October 27, 2010, Courier was named captain of the United States Davis Cup team, replacing Patrick McEnroe.
 Courier stepped down from the role after the 2018 semi-final defeat to Croatia.
 Courier led his country with a 10–8 record and two semi-final appearances during his captaincy.

 In August 2019, Courier was working for Prime Video UK, for their exclusive coverage of the US Open.

+In 2022, he co-presented popular Australian reality show Ninja Warrior for the Nine Network, whom he also works for on their Australian Open coverage each local summer.